rodriguezcommaj/rodriguezcommaj/README.md

 You've probably seen me on a webinar or conference stage talking about email marketing, design, development, accessibility, inclusion... stuff like that.
 I work on marketing operations right here at GitHub.

-[Reach out](mailto:jason@rodriguezcommaj.com) if you want to chat about the web, email, or your favorite ukulele. ✌️
+[Reach out via email](mailto:jason@rodriguezcommaj.com) or <a rel="me" href="https://mastodon.social/@rodriguezcommaj">Mastodon</a> if you want to chat about the web, email, or your favorite ukulele. ✌️